gwmod/nlmod/README.md

 ## Getting started

-If you are using `nlmod` for the first time you need to download the MODFLOW executables.
-You can easily download these executables by running this Python code:

-    import nlmod
-	nlmod.download_mfbinaries()

-After you've downloaded the executables you can run the Jupyter Notebooks in the examples folder.
+Start with the Jupyter Notebooks in the examples folder.
 These notebooks illustrate how to use the `nlmod` package.